Get stress-busting speech therapy tips & freebies sent straight to your inbox ➔

 8. Schedule with your least flexible teachers next.

-Many SLPs give teachers a list of their students and ask for 2 best times and one worst time.
+Many SLPs give teachers a list of their students and ask for 2-3 best times and one worst time to schedule their students.

-Personally, I find it mind-boggling to sort that out for 60 or 70 children.
+Personally, I find it mind-boggling to sort that out for 60-70 children.
 I don’t ask for preferences ahead of time.
 I think it is simpler to go ahead and schedule students during their grade level specials or subjects I am allowed to pull from, hand out the “provisional” schedule to teachers, and then make adjustments as needed.

-I haven’t personally tried this myself, but it is an intriguing idea that is a different method altogether.
-Make a blank schedule on large paper, and then fill in any non-negotiable items.
-(Yes, you DO deserve lunch!)
+I haven’t personally tried this myself, but it’s an intriguing idea that’s a different method altogether.
+Make a blank schedule on large paper, then fill in any non-negotiable items.
+(Yes, you DO deserve lunch.)

-Set whatever “rules” you need… only so many per time slot, perhaps all articulation students on one day, language students on another, no students in a group more than 2 grades apart, etc. I would definitely let them know that you will likely have to make a few changes if a group doesn’t work out.
+Set whatever “rules” you need… only so many per time slot, perhaps all articulation students on one day, language students on another, no students in a group more than 2 grades apart, etc. I would also let teachers know that you will likely have to make a few changes if a group doesn’t work out.

-10. Run your new schedule for a week or so before finalizing it.
+10. Run your new schedule for a week or so before finalizing and sending it to teachers.

 This will give you time to make those inevitable changes when things come up.
-I put a “revised” date on the top of my schedule so I can tell at a glance if I’m looking at the latest version.
+I put a “revised” date at the top of my schedule so I can tell at a glance if I’m looking at the latest version.
+You need to do that because your carefully crafted speech therapy schedule will change many, many times throughout the year as students come and go, IEPs are updated and needs change.
+That’s a promise.

 Share it: